pepopowitz/getting-unstuck/slides/src/04-isolate.md

 Similarly, you can do a binary search of your recent changes.

+If your code is a timeline of commits (using git)

 Assuming everything worked before you started making changes,

 ---